usnistgov/fipy/documentation/USAGE.rst

 admittedly little advantage in doing so at this time.
 We still use :term:`FiPy` under :term:`Python` 2.x for our own work.

+Because :term:`Python` itself will `drop support for Python 2.7 on January 1, 2020`_ and many of the prerequisites for :term:`FiPy` have `pledged to drop support for Python 2.7 no later than 2020`_, we will prioritize adding support for better :term:`Python 3` solvers, probably starting with petsc4py_.

 The minimal prerequisites are:

  * :term:`NumPy`